 Overview

-Adrenal cancer, also called adrenocortical cancer, can occur at any age.
-But it's most likely to affect children younger than 5 and adults in their 40s and 50s.
+Adrenal cancer is rare, and it can happen at any age.
+It's most likely to affect children younger than 5 and adults in their 40s and 50s.
+Adrenal cancer also is called adrenocortical carcinoma.

-When adrenal cancer is found early, there is a chance for cure.
-But if the cancer has spread to areas beyond the adrenal glands, cure becomes less likely.
-Treatment can be used to delay progression or recurrence.
+When adrenal cancer is found early, a cure may be possible.
+When the cancer has spread beyond the adrenal glands, a cure becomes less likely.
+In that situation, treatment may be used to keep the cancer from spreading more.

 Symptoms